Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is the Facebook Pixel.

 - Dynamic product ads can be created, allowing you to retarget recent website visitors with the exact products they viewed.

 Keep in mind that the pixel can’t work retrospectively, it can only create audiences and track conversions going forward once it has been installed.
-Therefore even if you don’t need pixel tracking yet, install it as soon as possible.
+With increased concern about user privacy, an increasing number of changes on and off-Facebook are impacting the pixel’s true reach.
+We’ll look at this more later on.

 The website custom audiences are valid for up to 180 days so if you install the pixel now it could still be helping your Facebook advertising six months down the line.